Skip to content

 0.5 / 1

-The company's subsidiary, ISF, commits all suppliers to apply the HCS Approach.
+The company's subsidiary, ISF, commits its suppliers to apply the HCS Approach.
+However, the commitment does not apply to all other groups' suppliers.

 This indicator is disabled as the company is only a processor or trader.